Medellín Municipality, Veracruz

+Medellín is a municipality in the Mexican state of Veracruz.
+The municipal seat is the town of Medellín.

+Geography

-Medellín Municipality is a municipality in the state of Veracruz, Mexico.
-It is located in central zone of Veracruz, about 100 km from state capital Xalapa.
-It has a surface of 370.14 km2.
+The municipality is located in the central zone of the state, about 100 km from the state capital Xalapa.
+It has a surface of 398.2 km2.
 The municipality of Medellín is delimited to the north by Veracruz, to the north-east by Boca del Río, to the east by Alvarado, to the south by Tlalixcoyan and to the west by Jamapa.
-The municipal seat is the town of Medellín.